Fifth Monarchists

-The Fifth Monarchists, or Fifth Monarchy Men, were a Protestant sect which advocated Millennialist views, active during the 1649 to 1660 Commonwealth of England.
-Named after a prophecy in the Book of Daniel that Four Monarchies would precede the Fifth or establishment of the Kingdom of God on earth, the group was one of a number of Nonconformist sects that emerged during the Wars of the Three Kingdoms.
-Perhaps its best known member was Major-General Thomas Harrison, executed in October 1660 as a regicide, while Oliver Cromwell was a sympathiser until 1653.
+The Fifth Monarchists, or Fifth Monarchy Men, were a Protestant sect with millennialist views active between 1649 and 1660 in the Commonwealth of England.
+The group took its name from a prophecy that claimed the four kingdoms of Daniel would precede the fifth, which would see the establishment of the kingship and kingdom of God on Earth.

+One of a number of Nonconformist sects that emerged during the Wars of the Three Kingdoms, its best-known adherent was Major-General Thomas Harrison, who was executed in October 1660 as a regicide.
+Oliver Cromwell was a sympathiser until 1653, when many Fifth Monarchists opposed his creation of The Protectorate.

-Members believed the execution of Charles I in January 1649 marked the end of the Fourth Monarchy and viewed both the institution of the Protectorate in 1653 and the 1660 Stuart Restoration as preventing the coming of the Fifth.
-The belief by some members that this justified military action meant they were actively persecuted by both regimes and never became a mass movement.
-Many of their remaining leaders were executed after participating in Venner's Rising of January 1661, and the group absorbed into other sects.
+Members believed the execution of Charles I in January 1649 marked the end of the Fourth Monarchy and viewed the Protectorate and 1660 Stuart Restoration as preventing the coming of the Fifth.
+Since some believed this justified military action, they were persecuted by both regimes and never became a mass movement.
+Many of their remaining leaders were executed after Thomas Venner's rising in January 1661, and the group dissolved.

+Along with millenarianism and antinomianism, Fifth Monarchists shared many of their views with other Nonconformists.
+However, they were primarily united by shared political beliefs rather than being a religious group with a distinctive and coherent doctrine.
+The links this created between different factions gave them influence disproportionate to their numbers.

 Beliefs

-The Fifth Monarchists took their inspiration from the four kingdoms of Daniel which prophesied that the Fifth, or Kingdom of God, would be preceded by the Babylonian, Persian, Greek and Roman kingdoms.
+The Fifth Monarchists took their inspiration from the four kingdoms of Daniel.
+This prophesied that the Fifth Monarchy, or Kingdom of God, would be preceded by the Babylonian, Persian, Greek and Roman kingdoms.
 Followers believed the execution of Charles I in January 1649 marked the end of the Fourth or Roman Monarchy.
 Several became regicides in the belief his death would usher in the Kingdom of the Saints, or rule by those who were "saved", such as the Fifth Monarchists.
 The role of these so-called "Saints" was to prepare the masses for the Second Coming, although exactly when this would happen was debated.
 Based on the Book of Revelation, some believed Christ would return in 1666, which corresponded with the biblical number of the beast, while it was also common to refer to a "Thousand Years".

 Many supported "Antinomianism", a rejection of the legal system on the grounds that the "Saved" were not bound by the Ten Commandments, while they also believed it was their duty to resist any regime which hindered the coming of the Kingdom.
 Although the movement eventually split between those who opposed violence, the "suffering Saints", and the "insurrectionist Saints" like Thomas Venner who advocated taking up arms, these beliefs caused Oliver Cromwell and later contemporaries to see them as wild revolutionaries and enemies of the established order.